code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2016-10-16-apache-cxf-spring-boot-soap-web-service-client-server-example.md

 # Creating the CXF Endpoint (Provider)

 In order for the CXF framework to be able to process incoming SOAP request over HTTP, we need to setup a `CXFServlet`.
-In our previous [CXF SOAP Web Service tutorial]({{ site.url }}/2014/08/jaxws-cxf-contract-first-hello-world-webservice-tutorial.html) we did this by using a deployment descriptor file (<var>web.xml</var> file under the <var>WEB-INF</var> directory) or an alternative with Spring is to use a `ServletRegistrationBean`.
-In this example there is nothing to be done as the `cxf-spring-boot-starter-jaxws` automatically register the `CXFServlet` for us, great!
+In our previous [CXF SOAP Web Service tutorial]({{ site.url }}/jaxws-cxf-contract-first-hello-world-webservice-tutorial.html) we did this by using a deployment descriptor file (<var>web.xml</var> file under the <var>WEB-INF</var> directory) or an alternative with Spring is to use a `ServletRegistrationBean`.
+In this example, there is nothing to be done as the `cxf-spring-boot-starter-jaxws` automatically register the `CXFServlet` for us, great!

-In this example we want the `CXFServlet` to listen for incoming requests on the following URI: "<kbd>/codenotfound/ws</kbd>", instead of the default value which is: "<kbd>/services/*</kbd>".
+We want the `CXFServlet` to listen for incoming requests on the following URI: "<kbd>/codenotfound/ws</kbd>", instead of the default value which is: "<kbd>/services/*</kbd>".
 This can be achieved by setting the <var>'cxf.path'</var> property in the <var>application.yml</var> file located under the <var>src/main/resources</var> folder.

 ``` yaml
 client: